Brilliant Logic

 Who is this for?

-• Complete beginners to computing who want a rigorous introduction to how computers reason
+• Complete beginners who want a rigorous, enjoyable introduction to careful reasoning

-• Students who want to be able to follow algorithm correctness proofs without getting lost in the logical steps
+• Students who want to be able to follow algorithm correctness arguments without getting lost in the logical steps

 • Humanities or social science students entering the quantum or CS field